element-hq/element-web/README.md

 ### Elestio

 You can deploy Element on Elestio using one-click deployment.
-Elestio handles version updates, maintainence, securtiy, backups, etc. Additionally, Elestio supports Element by providing revenue share so go ahead and click below to deploy and start using.
+Elestio handles version updates, maintenance, securtiy, backups, etc. Additionally, Elestio supports Element by providing revenue share so go ahead and click below to deploy and start using.

 [![Deploy on Elestio](https://elest.io/images/logos/deploy-to-elestio-btn.png)](https://elest.io/open-source/element)